uio-bmi/IN-BIOSx000/Educloud/index.md

 ### Problems?

 * If you need to reset your password or your 2FA (OTP) you can login to [Educloud Self Service](https://selfservice.educloud.no/) with BankID again and change any of them.
 Click 'Change password' or 'Change OTP' under 'Your Personal Data'.
+Then choose to log in with ID-porten (not Educloud).

 * We will have a session on the afternoon of Tuesday 29th were we make sure that everyone is able to log in to Fox.